 30 RUB (US$0.84)

-Taipei's Metro or MRT opened on March 28th, 1996, much later than the other three subway networks.
-It has newer trains and the routes are not as complicated as in to Seoul or Tokyo.
+Taipei MRT branded as Taipei Metro opened on March 28th, 1996, much later than the other three subway networks In Seoul, Hong Kon, and Tokyo.
+It has newer trains and the routes are not as complicated as in Seoul or Tokyo.

-At a ridership of only 1.9 million per day (average figure for 1st Q2014), it is the least busy of the four subway networks and not as crowded.
-Hence, during peak hours you still have a decent standing space.
+With an average daily ridership of only 2.04 million per day (an annual ridership of 746m - Jan to Dec 2017 statistic), it is the least busy of the four subway networks and not as crowded.
+So, during peak hours you still have a decent standing space.

 Taipei MRT Current & Future Expansion Plans

 Taipei Rapid Transit Corporation runs Taipei Metro, which is 99.64% owned by various government agencies.
 It also operates the local bus services.

 The first stage of the Taipei subway network spans over 78.3 miles (126 km) on 11 lines and has 109 stations.
 These are in operation since early 1996.

 As of December 2017, it has now increased to 117 stations and 131.1 km (81.5 miles) of track line.

 Future expansion will increase stations and track line to handle up to 3.6 million riders per day.

 Facilities at Taipei MRT Stations; Responding to Commuters' Needs